infn-bari-school/docker-tutorial/docs/compose/concepts.md

-Docker compose is a tool for defining and running multi-container Docker applications.
+**DOCKER COMPOSE** is a utility designed to define and execute multi-container Docker applications.
+It facilitates the management of interconnected containers as a unified entity

 ### Docker compose file